conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ## Gateway Environment Variables

-Default configurations for Conduktor Gateway can be overridden by environment variables.
+The default configurations for Conduktor Gateway can be overridden by setting environment variables, or importing environment variables from a file.

+When importing from a file, mount the file into the container and provide its path by setting the environment variable `GATEWAY_ENV_FILE`.
+The logs will confirm, `Sourcing environment variables from $GATEWAY_ENV_FILE`.

 ### Guidelines